AgBioData/FAIR-Scientific-Literature-WG/README.md

 ### License
-This DATA - AgBioData DatabaseFinder Supplementary is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+This DATA – "AgBioData DatabaseFinder Supplementary" is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
 Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/